-For example, Steve Jobs strongly opposed working from home, precisely because of the need for workers to be committed to the company and work together on problems.
+For example, Steve Jobs strongly opposed working from home.
+He thought that employees need to be committed to the company and work together on problems.

-Numerous studies have shown that, despite the many obvious benefits for workers, working from home negatively affects certain aspects of the work process.
+Despite the many apparent benefits remote work brings for employees, it also has some disadvantages.
+Numerous studies have shown that working from home negatively affects certain aspects of the work process.

 The negative side of working from home is loneliness, which affects the decline in motivation.
-There is no chance for spontaneous conversation with colleagues and employees are limited to physical contact with people from their environment.
+When working remotely, there is no chance for spontaneous conversation with colleagues.
+Employees are limited to physical contact only with people from their environment.